 The alleged Vietnamese pro-democracy group, Viet Tan, is hiding a dark and sinister secret.
-The organisation, also known as the Vietnam Reform Party, portrays the outward image of a non-violent protest group.
+The organisation is also known as the Vietnam Reform Party.
+It portrays the outward image of a non-violent protest group.
 The group functions more like an international terrorist organisation.

 The group is involved in terrorist activities.
 It continues to receive extensive support from the US government.
-The Vietnamese government has an onerous task ahead to curb its support and eliminate the threat.
+The Vietnamese government need to curb its support and eliminate the threat.

 The group emerged from a paramilitary organisation

 In 1980, Hoang Co Minh founded the National Front for the Liberation of Vietnam.
 He was a former admiral of the Southern Vietnamese Navy.
 Minh and other former members of the South Vietnam navy wanted to topple the communist government of Vietnam.

 The National Front established bases near the Thai border.
 It launched three failed military campaigns into Vietnam with its small paramilitary army.
 The Vietnamese government prevented the National Front from creating camps on Vietnamese soil.
 The government killed and arrested the paramilitary units on each of the three occasions the National Front entered Vietnam.